Retinol for Beginners — The No-Stress Guide

 Can I use vitamin C with retinol?

-Yes, but many beginners prefer vitamin C in the morning and retinol at night to minimize potential sensitivity.
+Yes, but use vitamin C in the morning and retinol at night.

 Is purging normal?

-An uptick in tiny breakouts can occur as cell turnover increases.
-Keep frequency low, hydrate, and it usually settles within a few weeks.
+An uptick in tiny breakouts can occur; it usually settles within a few weeks.

 Who should avoid retinoids?